cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/ingress.md

 Default: `false`

 When enabled, `cloudflared` will attempt to connect to your origin server using HTTP/2.0 instead of HTTP/1.1.
 HTTP/2.0 is a faster protocol for high traffic origins but requires you to deploy an SSL certificate on the origin.
+We recommend using this setting in conjunction with [noTLSVerify](#notlsverify) so that you can use a self-signed certificate.

 ### tcpKeepAlive